Some Great Tips to Avoid Fluid Retention

 Cut out processed foods

-You should also avoid eating packaged meals because they’re often filled with sodium, hidden among their many ingredients.
+You should also avoid eating processed meals because they’re often filled with sodium, hidden among their many ingredients.
 This includes breaded fish, sausages, and junk food in general.

 Add plenty of protein to your daily diet